Construction Contracts & Transactions

 Neal’s commitment to his practice extends beyond the courtroom.
 He represents clients in arbitration proceedings and also serves as a neutral on the Panel of Construction Arbitrators of the American Arbitration Association (“AAA”), including its Construction Arbitration Master Panel.
 He also serves on the Panel of Arbitrators for the International Centre for Dispute Resolution.
 He has served as an arbitrator for New York City’s Civil Court and founded the Bergen County Bar Association’s Construction Law Committee.

 Neal represents clients in all types of commercial mediations.
 He is a member of both the AAA’s Construction Master Mediator Panel and the Panel of Mediators of the International Centre for Dispute Resolution.
-Twice this year, Neal taught an intensive five-day AAA mediator training program entitled “Essential Mediation Skills for the New Mediator.”
+Several times, Neal has taught an intensive five-day AAA mediator training program entitled “Essential Mediation Skills for the New Mediator.”

-A member of the American and New York and New Jersey state bar associations, the New York County Lawyers’ Association and ABA Sections in Construction and Litigation, Neal is currently Chair of the ABA’s Committee on Arbitration.
-He is also a member of the New York University Schack Institute of Real Estate/Construction Management Advisory Board, a Member of the AAA’s Arbitrator National Advisory Committee and a Fellow and Board Member of the College of Commercial Arbitrators.
+A member of the American and New York and New Jersey State Bar associations, the New York County Lawyers’ Association and ABA Sections in Construction and Litigation, Neal is currently Chair of the ABA’s Committee on Arbitration.
+He is a member of the New York University Schack Institute of Real Estate/Construction Management Advisory Board, a Member of the AAA’s Arbitrator National Advisory Committee, and a Fellow and Board and Executive Committee Member of the College of Commercial Arbitrators.
 He is also a Member of the National Academy of Distinguished Neutrals.

 Neal’s expertise has been widely recognized by publications and fellow attorneys.
 He is a peer-selected “Best Lawyer in America®,” rated AV Preeminent by Martindale-Hubbell; recognized for ten years as a “Super Lawyer®” in construction; and listed by “Who’s Who Legal” as “one of the world’s leading practitioners” in construction.
 Neal was also named one of Bergen County, New Jersey’s “Top Lawyers” in (201) Magazine.
 Chambers USA has referred to Neal as “very intelligent” and “a breath of fresh air,” praising him for his ability to “bring to the table a pragmatic approach.”
 Recently, Chambers noted that Neal “is the consummate professional, understanding the details and getting to the bottom of things very quickly.”